Phylogenetic Network Diversity Parameterized by Reticulation Number and Beyond: A Branching Algorithm

 \section{A Branching Algorithm}

 {\textsc{0/1-cost Max-Network-PD}\xspace}

-We solve a generalization of \textsc{Max-Network-PD}, where (a)~each leaf~$\ell$ is assigned a cost~$c(\ell)\in\{0,1\}$, (b)~the leaf-edges may have inheritance probability~$p(v\ell)\leq 1$ (as well as the reticulation edges), with the condition that $p(v\ell)=1$ if $c(\ell)=1$, and (c)~we look for a subset~$Z$ of leaves with total cost at most $k$ (instead of cardinality~$k$).
-We refer to this problem as \TPD and we use $p(\ell)$ instead of $p(v\ell)$ whenever $\ell$ is a leaf with a unique parent~$v$.
+In this section, we show that \MaxNPD is fixed-parameter tractable with respect to the reticulation number of the input network.
+To facilitate the explanation of our algorithm, we solve a generalization of \textsc{Max-Network-PD}, where (a)~each leaf~$\ell$ is assigned a cost~$c(\ell)\in\{0,1\}$, (b)~the leaf-edges may have inheritance probability~$p(v\ell)\leq 1$ (as well as the reticulation edges), with the condition that $p(v\ell)=1$ if $c(\ell)=1$, and (c)~we look for a subset~$Z$ of leaves with total cost at most $k$ (instead of cardinality~$k$).
+We refer to this problem as \TPD and we use $p(\ell)$ instead of $p(v\ell)$ whenever $\ell$ is a leaf with parent~$v$.

 In the following, let $\Inst := (\Net, \w, p, c, k, D)$ be an instance for \textsc{0/1-cost Max-Network-PD}, let $r$ be a lowest reticulation in $\Net$ with outgoing edge~$rx$.
 Our algorithm ``guesses'' whether or not any cost-1 leaf below~$r$ is in a solution $Z$.
 If not, then we remove all cost-1 leaves below $r$ and use reduction rules to (a)~turn the resulting subtree into a single leaf below $r$ and (b)~turn $r$ into two new cost-0 leaves with inheritance probabilities according to $\gam[]{Z}(rx)$.
 If some (unknown) cost-1 leaf below~$r$ is in a solution, we show that such a leaf can be picked greedily.
 Then, we decrement~$k$, set the cost of that leaf to zero, and use the knowledge that~$\gam[]{Z}(rx)=1$ to remove~$r$ from the network.